The Best Recipe for Protein Bars to try now!

 There are many days when we or our kids or our partners are having a rushed morning and need a grab and go situation or the kids need something for after school.
 I’m sure there are plenty of other reasons as well.
 I certainly have them!!
 My Monday mornings tend to be so hectic that often I’ll reach for a bar.
 And while I like to think I’m pretty savvy and pick very clean bars I think there are few bars cleaner than this recipe below for what I think is the best recipe for protein bars.
 7 ingredients is all that makes up these beauties.
 They’re unbelievably easy to put together and really tasty.
 If you prefer you can also make them into protein balls and dip them in the chocolate rather than having a topping of the chocolate layer.
 Or you could skip that step all together and just make little nourishing “truffle” bites!

 While being easy this is also a flexible recipe.
 Love sunflower seed butter?
 Use that!
 Love almond butter?
 Use that!
 Can’t have any seed or nut butter?
 Try chickpea butter!
 Love white chocolate?
-Try using the new Enjoy Life Foods White Chocolate Mini Chips!
+Try using Enjoy Life Foods White Chocolate Mini Chips!
 Prefer to use maple syrup over date puree?
 No problem!
 Use 3 Tbsp. of that in lieu of the date puree!
 Make it your own.
 Just be sure to make these chocolate protein bars, you’ll be happy you did!

 xo,